 - Save those receipts from summer day camp - these costs can count as an expense towards the child and dependent care credit.

 - A babysitter at your home qualifies for the same tax benefit as using an official daycare facility.

 - TIP: Make sure you get the social security number for your sitter or EIN number for the day care facility.
 It's important to note that if you take the childcare tax deduction for your babysitter, they need to claim your payments as income.

-- You may use up to $3,000 of the unreimbursed expenses paid in a year for one qualifying child or $6,000 for two or more qualifying individuals to figure the credit.
+- For 2021, you may use up to $8,000 of the unreimbursed expenses paid in a year for one qualifying child or $16,000 for two or more qualifying individuals to figure the credit.